 This is why we frequently refer to the organization as the $PLC.
-VDARE.com’s Patrick Cleburne has done a series of reports on the SPLC’s remarkable finances.
-He was somewhat startled by their “Endowment Fund”, writing
+VDARE.com’s Patrick Cleburne has done

-In brief, they appear obsessed with manipulating money to make money.
+Contemplating the “Endowment Fund” reveals a great deal about the motives and outlook of the $PLC`s management.In brief, they appear obsessed with manipulating money to make money.
 This is particularly in view of recent changes evident in the 2009 reports.
 The structure of the portfolio looks like it could belong to a retired Goldman Sachs Partner, or possibly a very aggressive Family Office managing the fortune of an ultra-rich clan.
 There can be very few legal charities with this extraordinary appearance.

 in 1996, an interviewer described the SPLC tactics this way:

 Mr. Dees and his colleagues have been credited with devising innovative legal ways to cripple hate groups, including seizing their assets.[Conversations/Morris Dees;A Son of Alabama Takes On Americans Who Live to Hate By Kevin Sack, NYT, May 12, 1996]